ishanpranav/Rebus/Design.md

 ## Future considerations
 Potential planetary facilities under consideration include
 - **terminals** offering passengers as an alternative form of cargo (this facilitates colonization – players may accept passengers from inhabited planets and deposit them onto uninhabited ones to inhabit them or evacuate one planet and migrate its population to another; population size may have an impact on the economy, and passengers cannot be jettisoned; passengers have zero mass),
+- **banks** that allow players to earn interest on deposited credits,
 - **shipyards** that allow players to purchase units,
 - **embassies** that allow players to negotiate government intervention in the planet\'s economic system (via price floors and ceilings),
 - **insurance agencies** that mitigate the risks of exploration and conflict, and